MicrosoftDocs/azure-docs/articles/active-directory/connect-health/active-directory-aadconnect-health-operations.md

 >

 ### Remove users and/or groups
-You can remove a user or a group added to Azure AD Connect Health Role Based Access Control part by right clicking and selecting remove.<br>
+You can remove a user or a group added to Azure AD Connect Health Role Based Access Control part by right-clicking and selecting remove.<br>
 ![Azure AD Connect Health RBAC Remove User](./media/active-directory-aadconnect-health/RBAC_remove.png)

 [//]: # (End of RBAC section)